 A content calendar will help you decide the content which would be of most interest and value to your target audience throughout the year.
 It helps you stick to your content strategy for the long term and remain creative all year long.
 In today’s fast-paced competitive environment, getting the word out about your company, product and services to as many people as possible is paramount.
-If you’ve read our article ‘How SEO Works‘, you’ll know that high-quality content is a key ranking factor for your website in search engines.
+If you’ve read our article ‘How SEO Works‘, you’ll know that high-quality content is a key ranking factor for your website in search engines, especially your organic search to increase domain name authority.

 A good place to start when trying to create a calendar for your content is by thinking about what you would like to achieve.
 Content calendars should be tailored to the content creator and their respective audience.
 A good rule of thumb is to make sure that all your work has a purpose and is targeting a specific audience and fits into your overall content marketing plan.

-Let’s look a little deeper into the benefits of a content calendar, how to create one and how it will benefit your business.
+Let’s look a little deeper into the benefits of a content calendar and how to create one and the benefit it will bring to your business or organisation with anything you do online.

 A content calendar is a timeline of all the articles and blog posts that will be published on a particular site over a given period.